kuzzleio/kuzzle/config/elk/README.md

 Logstash Elasticsearch and Kibana allow respectively to collect,index and visualize information about logs.

  1. Logstash recive the logs from Kuzzle,
- 2. Elasticsearch index the logs,
+ 2. Elasticsearch index the logs (container elasticlogstash),
  3. Kibana vizualise the logs (host http://localhost:5601).

 See [docker-compose-perf.yml](../../docker-compose-perf.yml) to manage hosts and corresponding dockers containers.